kmaasrud/vmc-fys4411/doc/src/02_theory.md

 Given the above Hamiltonian, we can introduce the concept of a *trial wave function* $\Psi_T(\alpha)$.
 This is a normalized ansatz to the ground state wave function, parametrized by the parameter(s) $\alpha$.
 This gives us a way of deploying the *variational principle* by varying said parameter $\alpha$ to our needs:

-We know that for any normalized function $\Psi_T$, the expected energy is higher than the ground state energy (as proved in [@Griffiths] on p.
+We know that for any normalized function $\Psi_T$, the expected energy is higher than the ground state energy (as proved by Griffiths [@Griffiths] on p.
 293-294), viz.

 $$ \langle E(\alpha) \rangle = \langle \Psi_T(\alpha) | H | \Psi_T(\alpha)\rangle \ge E_0 = \langle \Psi_0 | H | \Psi_0\rangle. $$ {#eq:variational-principle}